JJJJJJack/go-template-docx/README.md

 > `{{shadeTextBg .TextBgHex .Text}}`
 - `shapeBgFillColor(hex string)`: changes the shape's background fill color, hex string must be in the format `RRGGBB` or `#RRGGBB` and the shape must already have a fill color applied to work
 > `{{shapeBgFillColor .ShapeBgHex}}` inside the shape's text
+- `toNumberCell(v any)`: (for excel sheets, like charts) sets the cell type to number, useful to make charts work properly, v can be any type that can be converted to a float64

 # Usage

 First you need to create an instance of the object to load the docx file in and get the high-level APIs, you have 2 options to do so: